varrunshah/google-play-store-analysis-and-reccomendation-/README.md

 - Jupyter notebook

 # Libraries
-The different range of ibraries used for this project are-
+The different range of libraries used for this project are-
 - pandas
 - numpy
 - matplotlib